benplumley/Notes/Semester 2/Systems Architecture II.md

 ###SSL/TLS

-The protocols *secure sockets layer* (SSL) and it's more modern variant *transport layer security* (TLS) provide secure communications over the Internet.
+The protocols *secure sockets layer* (SSL) and its more modern variant *transport layer security* (TLS) provide secure communications over the Internet.
 The internet was designed in a safe academic environment with little thought given to privacy, so even today most data on the Internet is readably by all intermediate routers as it passes from source to destination.

 SSL/TLS layers on top of the transport layer, particularly TCP, and provides privacy and authenticaton.
 It also prevents:
 - Tampering, e.g. changing the message "send Jim £10" to "send Bob £50".